LeonPuchinger/first_compiler/Readme.md

 ## known issues

 - the parser has less than ideal error handling: the compiler can exit 0, even though the parser could not find/match a suitable production
-- stack addresses are currently calculated in the wrong way when they are accessed from within a child scope
 - conditions still have problems if they are missing the else clause. workaround: write additional empty else clause

 ## additional notes